Academic Affairs Mission Statement

 Academic Policy Regarding Internships

 Internships are planned and supervised learning experiences that take place outside the classroom, preferably at off-campus sites, for which academic credit is granted as an added dimension of the student’s academic major.
-The program is open to sophomores, juniors and seniors who have completed course work that, in the judgment of the faculty supervisor, is required by the nature of the internship proposal.
-Students with a GPA of 2.5 or above are eligible to complete an internship for academic credit.
+The program is open to sophomores, juniors, and seniors who have completed course work that is required by the nature of the internship proposal.
+Students with a GPA of 2.0 or above are eligible to complete an internship for academic credit.
 If a student intends to receive more than 3 credits for an internship, if it results in an overload for the semester, or if a student’s GPA is between 2.0 and 2.49, approval must be sought from the student’s division head and the dean of undergraduate education.
-During a student’s academic career, they may complete more than one credit-bearing internship if it is approved by the faculty supervisor and Coordinator of Experiential Learning and follows the policies of the internship program.
+During a student’s academic career, they may complete multiple credit-bearing internships if they are approved by the faculty supervisor and Assistant Director of Experiential Learning, and if they follow the policies of the internship program.
 Students must be in good academic standing and not on academic probation to be approved for a credit-bearing internship.

-The Coordinator of Experiential Learning and/or the student’s faculty supervisor can provide resources to assist the student in identifying possible internship sites.
+The Assistant Director of Experiential Learning and/or the student’s faculty supervisor can provide resources to assist the student in identifying possible internship sites.
 Assignments and duties of the student intern should constitute a new, meaningful, and challenging experience.
 Menial tasks must not comprise a major part of the internship.
-Questions should be referred to the Coordinator of Experiential Learning or the student’s faculty supervisor.
-The Coordinator of Experiential Learning administers the program’s policies and procedures.
+Questions should be referred to the Assistant Director of Experiential Learning or the student’s faculty supervisor.
+The Assistant Director of Experiential Learning administers the program’s policies and procedures.
 The Career Development Center staff can aid the student in preparing a resume and in interviewing with the sponsoring employer.
 The faculty supervisor ensures that the internship is a worthwhile academic experience.
 This is done, in part, by carefully reviewing the student’s learning contract containing the internship’s objectives and methods for evaluating student performance.
 The employer supervisor at the work site develops a description of the student intern’s job responsibilities and project assignments, provides orientation and job training for the student, supervises the student’s work, and completes a final evaluation of the student’s performance.
 An offer letter should be provided by the employer.
-All students must complete the asynchronous, mandatory orientation, sign a program agreement that states their understanding of program requirements, and complete a pre-assessment.
+All students must complete all pre-requisites through the Brightspace Organization, DeSales Internship Program.
+These pre-requisites include an asynchronous, mandatory orientation, a program agreement that states their understanding of program requirements, and a pre-assessment.

-All students must provide an internship application, and submit a resume and an offer letter/e-mail to the Coordinator of Experiential Learning before they can be registered by the Registrar’s Office for an internship.
+All students must provide an internship application, submit a resume, and provide the offer letter/e-mail from the employer to the Assistant Director of Experiential Learning before they can be registered by the Registrar’s Office for an internship.
 In addition, students must be enrolled in the college’s student accident insurance plan or have similar coverage under a family or personal accident insurance plan.
 All students must register for internships according to the class registration deadlines posted in the Undergraduate Catalog (typically the last day for dropping and adding courses).
 It is assumed that students are not paid for internships.
-In cases where salary may be provided to the student, the faculty supervisor and Coordinator of Experiential Learning must concur that the learning objectives and nature of the internship are satisfied first rather than salary consideration.
+In cases where salary may be provided to the student, the faculty supervisor and Assistant Director of Experiential Learning must concur that the learning objectives and nature of the internship are satisfied first rather than salary consideration.

-Internships are ordinarily three credits (one course) per semester, and a student may not register for the same internship in successive semesters.
-Internship proposals for more than three credits during the regular academic year must include additional complex job responsibilities and must be approved by the Coordinator of Experiential Learning, the student’s faculty supervisor, the division head, and the Dean of Undergraduate Education.
+Internships are ordinarily three credits (one course) per semester.
+A student may not register for the same internship in successive semesters.
+Internship proposals for more than three credits during the regular academic year must include additional complex job responsibilities and must be approved by the Assistant Director of Experiential Learning, the supervising faculty member, the division head, and the Dean of Undergraduate Education.
 Credits awarded are based on the following number of total hours worked during the internship and all internships are graded pass-fail:

 3 credits (1 course) - 135 to 150 hours total